-Playground Service Level Description Service Level 2 Maintenance Practices: A detailed inspection shall be performed every month of the individual playgrounds and the results and actions taken shall be entered in a permanen record available for examination.
+Playground Service Level Description Service Level 2 Maintenance Practices: A detailed inspection shall be performed every month of the individual playgrounds and the results and actions taken shall be entered in a permanent record available for examination.
 Maintenance and repairs to equipment and the replacement of components shall be performed in accordance with the manufacturer recommendations.

-Urban Forest Management Service Level Description Objective: To maintain tree species in a manner in which there is no net loss to species diversity, representation or numbers and to promote the health, safety, preservation and
+Urban Forest Management Service Level Description Service Level 1 Objective: To maintain tree species in a manner in which there is no net loss to species diversity, representation or numbers and to promote the health, safety, preservation and protection of the urban forest on public and private lands.

-Service Level 1

 Appearance Standards: Appearance is secondary to functional requirements.
 Trees are maintained to a healthy, normal appearance.
 Maintenance Practices: Consistent, frequent attention to details that affect the health and appearance of the urban forest.
 For example: tree-related inquiries, including permits, are responded to within 5 business days of the request.